konaraddi/learnpython/timeline.md

 #### `010_turtle.py`
 * Learn how to use `turtle` to make graphics with Python
 * Use loops, functions, random, lists, etc.

+Create Pong with students and skip File I/O unless there's time for both

 #### `011_file_io.py`
 * Students learn how to read from a file